History of atheism: The Age of Enlightenment

 In Scotland, David Hume produced a six volume history of England in 1754, which gave little attention to God.
 He implied that if God existed he was impotent in the face of European upheaval.
 Hume ridiculed miracles, but walked a careful line so as to avoid being too dismissive of Christianity.
 With Hume's presence, Edinburgh gained a reputation as a "haven of atheism", alarming many ordinary Britons.

-The culte de la Raison developed during the uncertain period 1792–94 (Years I and III of the Revolution), following the September massacres, when Revolutionary France was rife with fears of internal and foreign enemies.
+The culte de la Raison developed during the uncertain period 1792–94 (Years I through III of the Republic), following the September massacres, when Revolutionary France was rife with fears of internal and foreign enemies.
 Several Parisian churches were transformed into Temples of Reason, notably the Church of Saint-Paul Saint-Louis in the Marais.
 The churches were closed in May 1793 and more securely 24 November 1793, when the Catholic Mass was forbidden.

 Civil marriage became possible after the French Revolution.

 Blainey wrote that "atheism seized the pedestal in revolutionary France in the 1790s.
 The secular symbols replaced the cross.
 In the cathedral of Notre Dame the altar, the holy place, was converted into a monument to Reason..."
 During the Terror of 1792–93, France's Christian calendar was abolished, monasteries, convents and church properties were seized and monks and nuns expelled.
 Historic churches were dismantled.
 The Cult of Reason was a creed based on atheism devised during the French Revolution by Jacques Hébert, Pierre Gaspard Chaumette, and their supporters.
 It was stopped by Maximilien Robespierre, a Deist, who instituted the Cult of the Supreme Being.
 Both cults were the outcome of the "de-Christianization" of French society during the Revolution and part of the Reign of Terror.

 The Cult of Reason was celebrated in a carnival atmosphere of parades, ransacking of churches, ceremonious iconoclasm, in which religious and royal images were defaced, and ceremonies which substituted the "martyrs of the Revolution" for Christian martyrs.
 The earliest public demonstrations took place en province, outside Paris, notably by Hébertists in Lyon, but took a further radical turn with the Fête de la Liberté ("Festival of Liberty") at Notre Dame de Paris, 10 November (20 Brumaire) 1793, in ceremonies devised and organised by Pierre-Gaspard Chaumette.

 The pamphlet Answer to Dr. Priestley's Letters to a Philosophical Unbeliever (1782) is considered to be the first published declaration of atheism in Britain—plausibly the first in English (as distinct from covert or cryptically atheist works).
 The otherwise unknown William Hammon (possibly a pseudonym) signed the preface and postscript as editor of the work, and the anonymous main text is attributed to Matthew Turner (d.
 1788?), a Liverpool physician who may have known Priestley.
 Historian of atheism David Berman has argued strongly for Turner's authorship, but also suggested that there may have been two authors.